-England was rather distant from Rome and the English spirit did not yield so debasedly as some others did to the orders and dominion of priestcraft; but so early as Alfred the Great, so vaunted by the Church for his piety and learning, we have this picture of prostitution of State to Church; and the effects on both: "In the joint code of laws published by Alfred and Guthrum, apostasy was declared a crime, the payment of Peter's Pence was commanded, and the practice of heathen rites was forbidden. . .
-But the clergy, . . . discharging in each district the functions of local state officials, seem never to have quite regained the religious spirit."
+England was rather distant from Rome and the English spirit did not yield so debasedly as some others did to the orders and dominion of priestcraft; but so early as Alfred the Great, so vaunted by the Church for his piety and learning, we have this picture of prostitution of State to Church; and the effects on both: "In the joint code of laws published by Alfred and Guthrum, apostasy was declared a crime, the payment of Peter's Pence was commanded, and the practice of heathen rites was forbidden. ...
+But the clergy, ... discharging in each district the functions of local state officials, seem never to have quite regained the religious spirit."
 (CE. i, 507.)

-Out of scores of instances of legal enactments made by superstitious rulers under the terrors of papal threats, I cite here but one, in the quaint words of a militant philosopher: "Consequent to this claim of the Pope to be the Vicar Generall of Christ in the present Church . . . is the doctrine of the fourth Counsell of Lateran, held under Pope Innocent the third (Chap.
-3, de Hareticis), That if a King at the Popes admonition, doe not purge his Kingdom of Hæresies, and being excommunicate for the same, doe not give satisfaction within a year, his Subjects are absolved of the bond of their obedience.
-Where, by Hæresies are understood all opinions which the Church of Rome hath forbidden to be maintained."
+Out of scores of instances of legal enactments made by superstitious rulers under the terrors of papal threats, I cite here but one, in the quaint words of a militant philosopher: "Consequent to this claim of the Pope to be the Vicar Generall of the bond of their obedience.
+Where, by Haeresies are understood all opinions which the Church of Rome hath forbidden to be maintained."
 (Hobbes, Leviathan, Pt. iv, ch.
 44, p.
 333; 1651.)
 The infallible but presumptuous claim of the Vicars of God may be stated in the terms of the famous Bull of the "Two Swords":